GenericMappingTools/2021-unavco-course/line_symbols/README.md

 ```
 #!/usr/bin/env bash
 # Extract the ouline of mainland Italia and use it as example for filling polygons
+# The more cryptic command to extract the polygon is due to the fact that for demonstration
+# sake we only want the main country polygon (i.e., drop all islands and islets)

 gmt pscoast -EIT -M | gmt convert -C+l3000 -bof > italia.bin
 gmt begin italia_I png